'Social Work gave me a way to translate my passion for social change into action...'

 ‘I hold a keen interest in politics both in my native country and in Aotearoa New Zealand,’ she says.

 ‘I loved the atmosphere at UC.
 I found it so laid back, yet still with a high standard.
 Some universities can be too competitive, but at UC, everybody was willing to help and take care of each other.
 It was nice to see that there can still be high standards in a collaborative environment, instead of a competitive one.’

 The Social Work department, meanwhile, gave her exactly the expertise and support she wanted from her postgraduate studies.

 ‘The Social Work faculty are leaders in the field.
 Many of our textbooks were written by our lecturers which present great opportunities to learn beyond what’s in the textbook.
 Also, the applied master’s programme was great because I already had a bachelor’s degree and it was a good challenge.’

 She also made a lot of use of the Academic Skills Centre, as an effective way to meet the challenge of postgraduate study.

 ‘They were amazing!
 I would highly recommend their service, really lovely people with a lot of knowledge and helpful advice.
-I also took the New Zealand Sign Language course provided through the Disability Resource Services.
+I also took the New Zealand Sign Language course provided through the Equity & Disability Service.
 It was an incredibly useful and enjoyable course that I would also recommend for all students.’